-luteCredit Finance S.à r.l. (hereinafter "the Company") started its business activity in May 2019.
-The financial year 2021 was the second full year of operations for the Company.
-The Company's main business activity is acting as a financing intermediary for its parent company - luteCredit Europe AS which is registered and located in the Republic of Estonia.
-The Company is included in the consolidated financial statements of luteCredit Europe AS which can be found on the official website of luteCredit Europe AS www.iutecredit.com.
+IuteCredit Finance S.à r.l. (hereinafter "the Company") started its business activity in May 2019.
+The financial year 2022 was the third full year of operations for the Company.
+The Company's main business activity is acting as a financing intermediary for its parent company - IuteCredit Europe AS which is registered and located in the Republic of Estonia.
+The Company is included in the consolidated financial statements of IuteCredit Europe AS which can be found on the official website of IuteCredit Europe AS www.iutecredit.com.

 luteCredit Europe AS is a holding company which issues consumer credits and offers personal finance services via its 100% owned operating subsidiaries in local markets where the subsidiaries are operating.
-As of 31 December 2021, luteCredit Europe AS had in addition to the Company, seven operating subsidiaries:
+As of 31 December 2022, luteCredit Europe AS had in addition to the Company, eight operating subsidiaries:

 - 1. ICS OMF luteCredit SRL (ICM) in Moldova, - 2. luteCredit Albania SHA (ICA) in Albania, - 3.
 VeloxPay Albania SH.P.K (VeloxPay Albania) in Albania, - 4. luteCredit Macedonia DOOEL-Skopje (ICMK) in North Macedonia, - 5. lutePay Bulgaria EOOD (lutePay Bulgaria) in Bulgaria, - 6. luteCredit Bulgaria EOOD (ICBG) in Bulgaria, - 7.
 MKD luteCredit BH d.o.o.
-Sarajevo (ICBH) in Bosnia and Herzegovina.
+Sarajevo (ICBH) in Bosnia and Herzegovina, - 8.
+BC Energbank S.A (NGB) in Moldova.